Introduction

 Can I use gravel for drainage purposes?

-Yes, if you choose the right type of gravel, it can effectively facilitate drainage in landscaping and construction projects.
+Choosing the right type of gravel can help effectively facilitate drainage in your landscaping and construction projects.

 How do I store leftover gravel after my project?

-Yes, if you keep it in a dry, covered area to prevent moisture absorption and maintain its quality for future use.
+Storing gravel in a dry, covered area will prevent moisture absorption and keep it in good condition for future use.

 What should I do if I need more gravel than estimated?

-Yes, if you reassess your project needs and consult your supplier for additional material, ensuring to account for any weight variations.
+Reassessing your project needs and consulting your supplier for additional material will help you account for any weight variations.

 Are there any safety precautions to consider when handling gravel?

-Yes, if you wear appropriate protective gear, such as gloves and a mask, to prevent injury and respiratory issues while working with gravel.
+Wearing appropriate protective gear, like gloves and a mask, is important to prevent injury and respiratory issues while working with gravel.